brian-watkins/event-exploration/README.md

 ```

 You should see a `201` response with a url in the `Location` header.
 This will tell you
 the UUID of the game.
-In the log of the `highScores` service, you should see a message that
+In the logs of the `stats` and `highScores` services, you should see a message that
 indicates a game with that UUID was recorded as starting.